Congregation of Holy Cross: The Mission of Holy Cross in Bangladesh

 The first group of Holy Cross missionaries to reach India left England January 17, 1853.
 It was composed of three brothers, three sisters, one priest and one seminarian.
 (Two priests dropped out due to severe illness when the first attempt to sail in November 1852 failed due to storms.)
 The group arrived in Calcutta in May 1853.
 Fr.
 Verite took the sisters to Dhaka, while the brothers and seminarian went to Noakhali.
 Fr.
 Verite soon joined them as pastor of Noakhali, which included Agartala and Sylhet in its territory.
 Chittagong became the headquarters of Holy Cross in December 1853.

-The East Bengal mission was called at the time, “unquestionably the most destitute in East Asia and perhaps in any other part of the world.”
+The East Bengal mission was called at the time, "unquestionably the most destitute in East Asia and perhaps in any other part of the world."
 Because it was such a difficult and dangerous place to live and work, no other religious congregation showed any interest in it.
-Though the mission was named East Bengal, the Church jurisdiction and the political territory or civil jurisdiction called East Bengal were quite different from each other.
+For many years, priests had to face difficult situations.
+For example, in 1897, the Bishop of Dhaka, Bishop Peter Joseph Hurth, saw his diocese destroyed by an earthquake and a typhoon.Though the mission was named East Bengal, the Church jurisdiction and the political territory or civil jurisdiction called East Bengal were quite different from each other.
 The Province of East Bengal was first created in 1905.
 The Church territory was officially called the Vicariate of East Bengal, set up in 1845 by the Sacred Congregation for the Propagation of the Faith at the Vatican.
 Its first superior was Bishop Thomas Olliffe, an Irish Jesuit.
 The Vicariate of East Bengal embraced the present-day Archdiocese of Dhaka, Diocese of Mymensingh, and Diocese of Chittagong, as well as a large part of Assam, the Arakan district (former name of the Rakhine State of western Burma, and the Diocese of Agartala in eastern India.
 It was a huge area, but when Holy Cross arrived in 1853, there were only three priests working there - a Portuguese Augustinian and two young Irish diocesan priests, both of whom were dead of disease by 1854.
 There were about 13,000 Catholics in the area.
 In Dhaka, there was no church or chapel at all under the jurisdiction of Rome.